AlexeyIvanov8/scala-performance-tests/README.md

   }
 ```

-  # Change concurrent map modification
+## Changes of concurrent map modifications

 I'm view two option:
   - Collections.synchronizedMap(new WeakHashMap()), current I select this option as semantic equivalent old
     + \+ save semantic of removing unused values by GC
     - \- have some synchronization overhead

   - ConcurrentHashMap - the best solution that I find, but remove weak references require some additional work.
 I'm not handle it yet
     + \+ almost full parallelilizm
     - \- no handling weak references

- # Test results
+## Test results

   My machine have 4 cores, and one of them work with OS and background programs, i.g.
 3 cores is free.
 In this way 4 and more threads no have sensible effect in comparison with 3 threads, and all tests execute with 1 and 3 threads, except completeTest.
 If you are interesting the results for othre threads number - clone and run!